ARYAN105/ARYAN105/README.md

 <h1 align="center">Hi 👋, I'm Aryan Gaikwad</h1>
-<h3 align="center">I am a dedicated and results-driven software engineer and developer with a relentless commitment to continuous learning and a strong desire to bring innovative ideas to life.
+<h3 align="center">I am a dedicated and results driven software engineer and developer with a relentless commitment to continuous learning and a strong desire to bring innovative ideas to life.
 With a solid foundation in computer science and a passion for technology, I have cultivated a diverse skill set that enables me to thrive in dynamic and challenging environments.</h3>

 - 🌱 I’m currently learning **React.js, Next.js**